Rosa Luxemburg: Activism in the SPD (1898–1905)

+Following her victory at the Amsterdam Congress, Luxemburg was imprisoned.
+In July 1904, she was sentenced to three months in prison for insulting Emperor Wilhelm II during a public speech.
+She began her sentence at the end of August in the Zwickau jail.
+After six weeks, on 15 October, she was released as part of a general amnesty for political prisoners granted on the coronation of the new monarch of Saxony, Friedrich August III.
+Luxemburg reluctantly accepted the release, stating she would have preferred to refuse such "royal grace".

 Throughout this period, Luxemburg led a dual political life, maintaining her central role in the SDKP while becoming a major figure in the SPD.
 She deliberately kept her German and Polish activities separate, a division facilitated by Jogiches's insistence on conspiratorial methods.
 From her base in Berlin, she directed much of the SDKP's strategy, particularly its unrelenting campaign against the PPS in Germany and in the International.
 In 1899, the SDKP merged with a group of Lithuanian social democrats led by Felix Dzerzhinsky, becoming the Social Democracy of the Kingdom of Poland and Lithuania (SDKPiL).
 Her influence and the support of the SPD leadership were instrumental in establishing the SDKPiL as a recognised, albeit small, force in international socialism.
 Luxemburg remained sentimental towards Polish culture, with Mickiewicz as her favourite poet.
 In 1893, she wrote against the Russification of Poles by the Russian Empire, and in 1900 published a brochure against the Germanisation of Poles in Poznań.

-1905 Revolution and aftermath (1905–1911)
+1905 Revolution and aftermath (1905–1912)

 Role in the 1905 Revolution

 The 1905 Russian Revolution erupted dramatically in January and had a profound impact on Luxemburg's thought and activity.
 The wave of mass strikes, peasant uprisings, and military mutinies that swept across the Russian Empire, including Poland, seemed to confirm her revolutionary predictions.
 She immediately began to analyse the events for the German and Polish socialist press.
 In her articles, she celebrated the mass strike as the central weapon of the revolution, a form of action that fused the economic and political struggles and spontaneously raised the class consciousness of the proletariat.
 She now saw the "backward" Russian working class, with its spontaneous revolutionary action, as the vanguard of the international workers' movement.